 Throughout the remainder of this course, I will primarily use the word “trader.”
 However, I am generally referring to both traders and investors when I use it.
 In addition, since males constitute about 90% of the readership of this course, I will generally refer to traders with masculine terms such as he, him, and his.
 This in no way reflects on the ability of women to be successful traders.

 SAM, the Trading Tiger, will assist you on your journey through this volume and through future editions of subsequent volumes of this course.
 SAM is now one of the world’s top traders, but he also lost all of his trading capital when he first began trading.
 As a result, he understands your problems, and he can also show you how to become more successful.

-The complete course consists of five volumes and four audio CDs.
+The complete course consists of five volumes and four audio CDs (now offered via MP3 for your convenience).
 In addition, you may purchase a personal profile of your psychological skills and weaknesses as an investor/trader, which we call the Investment Psychology Inventory Profile.

 The Five Volumes.
 Volume One provides you with a basic understanding of the course material, how to use the course, and how to use risk.
 You will also explore the psychology of money management (Position Sizing™) and risk control.
 Lack of understanding in these two areas is the downfall of so many traders.

 The second volume is a complete stress management course.
 Most people worry about stress because of its potential threat to one’s health.
 In Volume 2, you will learn that stress has an immense effect on human performance, especially trading performance.
 You will be able to evaluate the areas in which your stress is high and in which your stress protection is low.
 Volume 2 provides you with specific instructions for managing stress.
 Stress management is important for successful trading, but I also recommend that you find the cause of your stress and eliminate it.
 In most cases, stress results from internal conflict.
 You will learn specific techniques for dealing with internal conflict in Volume 3.